Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 Who is Most at Risk for Alcohol Poisoning?

 Individuals most at risk for alcohol poisoning include young adults, women, and people mixing alcohol with drugs and other substances, especially those who engage in binge drinking.
-This group often consumes large quantities of alcohol in short periods, overwhelming their bodies’ ability to metabolize it safely.
+This group consumes large quantities of alcohol in short periods, overwhelming their bodies’ ability to metabolize it safely.

 According to the Minnesota Department of Health, one of the greatest risk factors for alcohol poisoning is binge drinking.
 It contributed to 429 deaths in Minnesota in 2021.
 Binge drinking refers to the consumption of four or more drinks for females or five or more drinks for males on an occasion.